New York City Travel Guide

 Address: Central Park West, at West 79th Street New York City

-Possibly with the exception of its counterpart in London, the American Museum of Natural History is the largest and most important museum of its kind in the world.
-More than 30 million artefacts are packed into 42 exhibition halls - quite enough to keep anyone busy over a rainy afternoon.
-The most popular exhibit is a 50ft (15m) tall skeleton of a barosaurus in the Theodore Roosevelt Rotunda.
-There are three more spectacular dinosaur halls on the fourth floor.
-Other halls include the Hall of Biodiversity, the Hall of Ocean Life, the Hall of Human Biology and Evolution and the fabulous Hayden Planetarium - a 90ft (27m) wide aluminium sphere that seems to float inside a massive glass cube, which in turn is home to the Rose Center for Earth and Space.
-Those tired of walking can check out the Museum of Television and Radio.
+Challenged only by its counterpart in London, the American Museum of Natural History is the largest and most important museum of its kind in the world.
+More than 30 million artefacts are packed into 45 exhibition halls - quite enough to keep anyone busy on a rainy afternoon.
+The most popular exhibit is a 50ft (15m) tall skeleton of a barosaurus in the Theodore Roosevelt Rotunda, and there are three more spectacular dinosaur halls on the fourth floor.
+Other halls include the Hall of Biodiversity, the Hall of Ocean Life, the Hall of Human Biology and Evolution and the fabulous Hayden Planetarium: a 90ft (27m) wide aluminium sphere that seems to float inside a massive glass cube, which in turn is home to the Rose Center for Earth and Space.
+Those tired of walking can check out the Museum of Television and Radio.<br /><br />

 Broadway